-Someone started a new thread on the #flteach listserv about Standard Based Assessment, and so I of course had to jump in on the conversation.
+Someone started a new thread on the #flteach listserv about Standards Based Assessment, and so I of course had to jump in on the conversation.
 I’m posting my response here because I was filled with warm fuzzies while I was writing it.
-Standard Based Assessment is the best!!
+Standards Based Assessment is the best!!
 If you’ve not made the switch, you’re missing out!!

 This is my third year using Standard Based Assessment, and I’m hooked.